 So, today my ActivityPub rant made the front page of Hacker News.
 I’m happy to say that as far as I can tell, Publ didn’t fall over at all, not even during the initial surge of activity (or at least, Apache never recorded any gateway failures or the like).

 I mean, it isn’t too surprising, considering that pretty much any “hot” page or asset is going to live in an in-process cache and require basically no processing at all, but it’s still cool to see.

 So, for those who haven’t seen the news, Linus Torvalds has apologized for his community behavior and is taking steps to be more professional and empathic.

 I am very glad to see this change from him, and I really hope that he’s able to take this opportunity to grow and set a new example to the F/OSS community, making it a more welcoming, friendly place.

 So, I’ve been trying to find some nice dress shoes.
 I have pretty big feet for someone of my height and gender, so local shoe stores never actually have anything in my size in a style that I like.
 So, for this I still use Amazon, since I still have Prime for the next month or so anyway.
 (I do not plan on renewing after this year.)

-One thing that Amazon keeps on pushing is Prime Wardrobe, where they heavily advertise that with a Prime membership you can now try-before-you-buy and have 7 days to decide which things to keep.
+One thing that Amazon keeps on pushing is Prime Wardrobe (affiliate link), where they heavily advertise that with a Prime membership you can now try-before-you-buy and have 7 days to decide which things to keep.
 Which is already a bit silly because with normal Prime you already have something like 30 days to return a thing you don’t want.